Support the Melissa Mathison Fund

 A Hollywood native, Melissa Mathison got her start as assistant to Francis Ford Coppola on both THE GODFATHER, PART II and APOCALYPSE NOW.
 During the 1980s, she broke out as a screenwriter, winning an Oscar® nomination for Steven Spielberg‘s E.T.: THE EXTRA TERRESTRIAL in 1982.
 She later adapted the classic novel The Indian in the Cupboard for Kennedy-Marshall Productions and would go on to write screenplays for THE ESCAPE ARTIST, a segment in TWILIGHT ZONE: THE MOVIE, and Martin Scorsese’s KUNDUN before her untimely death last year.
 The Melissa Mathison Fund will commemorate Melissa’s amazing body of work.

-“By choosing emerging female screenwriters to participate through this fund in Melissa’s name, her legacy will endure for generations to come,” said Anne Chaisson, HIFF Executive Director.
+“By choosing emerging female screenwriters to participate through this award in Melissa’s name, her legacy will endure for generations to come,” said Anne Chaisson, HIFF Executive Director.
 “We are so proud to be able to honor her dedication to the craft of screenwriting during our annual Screenwriters Lab.”

 Donate-Button-200

-Following the Lab, The Melissa Mathison Fund Screenwriter(s) continue their connection to key industry contacts through selected screenplay readings (by established actors) at an exclusive event in the fall.
+Following the Lab, The Melissa Mathison Award-winning Screenwriter(s) continue their connection to key industry contacts through selected screenplay readings (by established actors) at an exclusive event in the fall.
 Past actors who have performed in these readings include Academy Award® winner Melissa Leo, Michael Stuhlbarg, Harris Yulin, Richard Kind, and Steve Guttenberg.

 Learn more about the Screenwriters Lab.